ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2024_Spring/en.md

 ### Match procedures

 1. A referee will create a multiplayer room 5 minutes before the scheduled match time.
 Players must join the lobby in that period.
    - The room settings are `Game mode: osu!mania`, `Team mode: Head-to-Head`, and `Score mode: ScoreV2`.
-The room name must follow the pattern of `GBC 2024 Spr`.
+The room name must follow the pattern of the following example: `GBC 2024 Spring: LvEX round1 Sunday10pm`.
-2. Possible mod choices for the FreeMod bracket are **No Fail**, **Hidden**, **Fade In**, **Flashlight**, and **Mirror**.
+2. Possible mod choices for the Free Mod bracket are **No Fail**, **Hidden**, **Fade In**, **Flashlight**, and **Mirror**.
 3. The referees will select the beatmaps in order to play the match.
-If a player encounters a technical problem during a match, players may request a rematch from the referee after all the beatmaps have been selected.
+If a player encounters a technical problem during a match, players may request a rematch from the referee after all the beatmaps have been played.
    - "Lag spikes" will not be considered as a valid reason to rematch a beatmap.
    - The rematch should happen after completing scores for the other beatmaps in the mappool.
-   - For the behavior that quit room and request rematch after the map start, it will only be allowed once per round.
+   - Quitting the room and requesting a rematch after the map starts will only be allowed once in a match, and may also be vetoed by a referee.
-   - This rule should not to be abused.
+   - This rule is not to be abused.
 Referees may veto a rematch request if they find that this is the case.
 4. Unless there are special reasons, the organiser will only record each player's first score of the beatmap in the match room.
 5. The default rest time is **120 seconds**.
 If all players in the room agree to start early and get ready, the referee may start the match early.
 6. Players are expected to keep the match running fluently and without delays.
 Excessive delays from the players' side may result in penalties being applied at the referee's discretion.
 Disrupting the match by foul play, insulting or provoking other players or staff, delaying the match, or other deliberate inappropriate misbehaviour are strictly prohibited, and will be punished accordingly.